cronenborg/maze-escape/README.md

 ### Description

-This is a NodeJS/Express web application that accepts a bidimensional matrix representing a maze and a starting point as coordinates.
+This is a NodeJS/Express REST API that solves any bidimensional matrix representing a maze from a starting point coordinates to an open edge.
+It uses the Tremaux' Algorithm and it can demonstrate also if the maze has no exit.
+It doesn't have a finished strategy for finding the shortest path, but calling the API multiple times will generate different solutions (stored on the output variable "path") so it is possible to save the solutions and repeat the call n times to get a reasonable number of solutions to be ordered by their lengths so to discover the shortest.

 #### Input

-METHOD: HTTP GET/POST
+METHOD: HTTP GET OR POST
 PARAMS (get or post):
 - startingpoint (string) in JSON format: [y,x] (example '[0,4]')
 - matrix (string) in JSON format: (example '[["X","X","X","X","O","X","X"],["X","O","O","O","O","X","X"],["X","O","X","X","X","X","X"],["X","O","O","O","O","O","O"],["X","O","X","X","X","X","X"]]')